GIS-Info/GIS-Info.github.io/pages/north_america/usa-west.md

 The geography program at Oregon State is in the College of Earth, Ocean, and Atmospheric Sciences.
 This program encourages students to perform interdisciplinarity research between different branches of earth sciences, including the GIS and RS.
 One of the three main directions of this geography program is the geospatial technologies and analysis.
 Major research topics include cartography, spatial analysis, spatial statistics and modeling, and web mapping.
 This program offers Masters of Science and PhD degree options.

+There are also masters and doctoral programs in [Forest Ecosystems and Society](https://gradschool.oregonstate.edu/programs/1100/forest-ecosystems-and-society-phd-mf-ms) and [Sustainable Forest Management](https://gradschool.oregonstate.edu/programs/1090/sustainable-forest-management-phd-mf-ms) at Oregon State.

 Professors:

 - **[Julia Jones](https://ceoas.oregonstate.edu/people/julia-jones)**: spatial analysis and geospatial data science, spatiotemporal statistics, climate;